Articles

 Host-Read ads have greater emotional connection with listeners.

-While both ad formats performed well across the board, Host-Read ads show a significant increase in emotional connection compared to Voice Talent ads, as represented in Familiarity and Affinity.
+While both ad formats performed well across the board, Host-Read ads show a significant increase in emotional connection compared to Voice Talent ads, as representated in Familiarity and Affinity.
 Why?
-Typically, Host-Read ads lean on the trust a listener shares with that host.
+Typically, Host-Read ads lean on the trust a listener has to that host.
 That emotional trust makes Host-Read ads ideal for introducing a new brand or product for the first time.
 We found that Host-Read ads are most effective when they're 30 to 60 seconds long.2

 Despite a stated preference, audiences reacted similarly to both formats.

 The study also asked listeners which type of ad they preferred.
-Now for a true-crime-inspired twist: Even though listeners said they preferred Host-Read ads, their behavior during and after listening to the content showed otherwise.
+Now for a true-crime-inspired twist: Even though listeners said they preferred Host-Read ads, their behaviour showed otherwise.

 Across key brand metrics like recall and purchase intent, Host-Read ads and Voice Talent ads had nearly the same impact — even though 53 percent of listeners said, “I prefer ads read by the podcast host vs. ad read by someone else.”3